nicheware/clj-guidelines/README.md

 Communication is typically via function calls.

-Any System Component built following the Nicheware guidelines and utilize the design concept of Business Components will ensure all components conform to these rules.
+Any System Component built following the Nicheware guidelines and utilizing the design concept of Business Components will ensure all components conform to these rules.

 A detailed description of the concept of Business Components can be found elsewhere in the Nicheware design guidelines.